Moses & Jethro

 I don’t think I’d have noticed the comment except that a couple of weeks ago I’d read in Exodus about Jethro.
 He told Moses: the thing (being a judge to Israel) is too heavy for you.
 You are not able to do it alone’.

-So in Deuteronomy Moses was saying the job was too big.
+In Deuteronomy Moses was saying the job was too big.

-In Exodus it was Jethro who was saying it.
+Back in Exodus it was Jethro who was saying it.

-So because of the size of the job Moses said: I took the leaders of your tribes, wise and respected men, and set them over you as leaders: commanders for thousands, hundreds, fifties, and tens, and officers for your tribes.
+Then in Deuteronomy Moses said: I took the leaders of your tribes, wise and respected men, and set them over you as leaders: commanders for thousands, hundreds, fifties, and tens, and officers for your tribes.

 But back in Exodus it was Jethro’s recommendation: you should select from all the people able men, God-fearing, trustworthy, and hating dishonest profit.
 Place them over the people as commanders of thousands, hundreds, fifties, and tens.